-This Notification form is required to be submitted at least ten (10) working days prior to the start of any asbestos abatement or demolition activities and is required to be sent via mail or hand-delivery (faxing is NOT an acceptable method of submittal).
+Notification forms are required to be submitted at least ten (10) working days prior to the start of any asbestos abatement or demolition activities.

 - Have all regulated asbestos removal projects performed by a licensed asbestos abatement contractor in accordance with all applicable federal, state and local regulations.
 Please note that notification is required for the demolition of a facility even if no asbestos is present.

 Special Notice: In November, 2010, RAPCA pdf issued a letter (65 KB) clarifying the regulations regarding demolition of multiple residential structures for urban renewal projects.